lukaszlaszko/pysyscall_intercept/README.md

 ## Limitations

-Currently only CPython on Linux is supported.
+Currently only CPython on Linux are supported.